Contact structures with singularities: from local to global: Open problems

 \section{Open problems}

-We finish this article by open problems concerning $b^m$-contact manifolds that will be the content of an upcoming paper.
-In this article, we neglected the study of the dynamical properties of the Reeb vector field associated to a $b^m$-contact form.
+We finish this article by mentioning open problems concerning $b^m$-contact manifolds that will be the content of an upcoming paper.
+In this article, we did not consider the study of the dynamical properties of the Reeb vector field associated to a $b^m$-contact form.
 A natural question that arises is whether or not its flow always admits periodic orbits.
 In the case of a positive answer, do those orbit always exist away from the critical set or on the critical set?
-Those are generalizations of the well-known Weinstein conjecture in contact geometry.
+Those are generalizations of the well-known Weinstein conjecture in contact geometry and is discussed in \cite{MO2}.

 This is particularly interesting bearing in mind applications to celestial mechanics.
-It has been proved that $b^m$-symplectic structures appear naturally in the study of celestial mechanics as for example the restricted three body problem, see \cite{BDMOP,dkm,kms}.
-As $b^m$-contact manifolds appear as certain kind of level-sets of Hamiltonians and the Reeb flow is a reparametrization of the Hamiltonian flow on this level-set, results in the direction of the before-mentioned generalization of Weinstein conjecture are of great importance in the study of celestial mechanics.
-These lines of research may put some new light in studying the contact geometry of the restricted three body problem, in a similar vein as in \cite{contactmoon}.
+As was mentioned in Section \ref{sec:motivating}, it has been proved that $b^m$-symplectic structures appear naturally in the study of celestial mechanics as for example the restricted three body problem, see \cite{BDMOP,dkm,kms}.
+As $b^m$-contact manifolds appear as particular cases of level-sets of Hamiltonian functions and the Reeb flow is a reparametrization of the Hamiltonian flow on this level-set, results in the direction of the before-mentioned generalization of Weinstein conjecture are of great importance in the study of celestial mechanics.
+These lines of research are carried out in \cite{MO2} and may put some new light in studying the contact geometry of the restricted three body problem, in a similar vein as in \cite{contactmoon}.
+The dynamical properties of the $b$-Reeb field is narrowly related to the ones of Beltrami vector fields on manifolds with boundary as it is shown in \cite{MOP}.